Arm Lift – Brachioplasty

 Traditional arm lifts are usually performed under general anesthesia.
 Dr. Capek begins by creating a minimalistic incision placed inside of the upper arm, which varies in length depending on the amount and location of the skin being removed.
 If you also wish to reduce excess fat during your arm lift, she will incorporate a liposuction technique, such as VASER LipoSelection, SmartLipo, or power-assisted liposuction.

 Once the excess skin and fat are removed, Dr. Capek will tighten the supportive tissues and reshape the arm with internal sutures.
 The skin is then smoothed over your newly contoured arm.
-Although the procedure will leave a scar on the inside portion of your upper arm, it heals in an inconspicuous location natural with your body shape, which is virtually unnoticeable.
+Although the procedure will leave a scar on the inside portion of your upper arm, it heals in an inconspicuous location natural with your body shape.
 Many patients find this to be a fair tradeoff for eliminating their “bat wings”.
 This is a satisfying and relatively safe procedure that can improve your self-image, so you can wear tank tops and swimsuits again with confidence.

 After Your Procedure